wildhart/meteor.jobs/README.md

 	},
 });
 ```
 This defers the error message `'Job was not resolved with success, failure, reschedule or remove'` until the promise resolves.
+Note that:
-While jobs are executing their status is set to `'executing'`.
+* While jobs are executing their status is set to `'executing'`.
+* Other jobs of the same type will still run when scheduled while asynchronous jobs are executing.
+* Asynchronous code may need to be wrapped in [`Meteor.bindEnvironment()`](https://guide.meteor.com/using-npm-packages.html#bind-environment).

 ## Bulk Operations